NicoDiazAg/personal-portfolio/README.md

 # Welcome to my Personal Portfolio Website 🚀
 This is the first website I have built using HTML and CSS.
-I created it as practice for mastering some of the concepts I encountered in these courses and as an opportunity to use it as my portfolio.
+I created it as practice for mastering some of the concepts I encountered in courses I have taken and as an opportunity to use it as my portfolio.
 #### It includes:
 - Responsive design
 - Project section